 INBRE Public Health Internship Program (MSU in Bozeman) provides undergraduate students from a wide range of academic disciplines exposure to real community health issues, and an understanding of the tools available to investigate and solve these issues.

 For a list of non-INBRE biomedical research and internship opportunities, click here.

-Montana INBRE occasionally supports individual students through grants and fellowships.
+Montana INBRE occasionally supports individual students through travel awards.
 When available, details will be listed below.

 Montana INBRE Student Travel Award – Spring 2020